juriadams/summoner-cooldowns/README.md

 - [x] Added a clean and nice ingame UI
 - [x] Updated for all new released champions

+# How do I run this program?

+To download and run the program, please head over to the releases page of this repository. </br >
+You can find all releases and versions of the program here: [Releases Page](https://github.com/4dams/Summoner/releases) </br >
+**There may be some issues with anti viruses false detecting.
+You can see the full source code here on github and verify yourself that there isn't and malware or other stuff integrated in the program.** If you still don't trust me, you can also compile the program yourself.

-# Is this program legal???
+# Is this program allowed by Riot Games?

 Okay, this is a little bit tricky...
 The developer of the main part of this program has gotten confirmation of this program by a rioter before.
 You can [click here to see the comment](https://www.reddit.com/r/leagueoflegends/comments/4c78hh/i_wrote_a_legal_program_to_track_summoner_spells/d1g2dcu/).<br />
 Since the base of the program remains the same, it should therefor not break any other rules. </br >
 - *Basically, it's the same as running an app on your phone for tracking cooldowns.
 You don't modify game files and you still have to enter the summoners manually. (type `/n ez f` for example)*

-# How do I run this program?

-To download and run the program, please head over to the releases page of this repository. </br >
-You can find all releases and versions of the program here: [Releases Page](https://github.com/4dams/Summoner/releases) </br >
-**There may be some issues with anti viruses false detecting.
-You can see the full source code here on github and verify yourself that there isn't and malware or other stuff integrated in the program.** If you still don't trust me, you can also compile the program yourself.

 # Licensing